 Cloud Storage technology is on the rise these days and companies like Google are trying their best to make the most of it.
 Google Photos is one such example of cloud storage.
 It basically started off as Google Drive and was later separated into an entire app dedicated to photos.
 Google Photos has attracted a lot of users as it serves 2 functions. i.e. it serves as your basic gallery app for an Android device and it also serves as a cloud storage app.
 Nexus phones started using Google Photos as their primary gallery app and it became an instant success. (more…)

-Cloud storage comes with a problem: the rise of duplicate files in cloud and inside your computer/mac or smart device.
+Cloud storage comes with a problem: the rise of duplicate files in cloud and inside your system or a gadget.
 This is inevitable and can be fixed only if you are good at organizing data.
-1 way to remove redundant data is to use a Cloud Duplicate Finder such as Clone Files Checker which has a Cloud Scan feature.
-You can try this software by downloading it from this website. (more…)
+One way to remove redundant data is to use a Cloud Duplicate Finder such as Clone Files Checker which has a Cloud Scan feature.

 When it comes to storing your photos on the cloud, security and privacy are the main concerns that pop up while choosing a cloud photo backup service.
 Therefore, people go for big brands and put their trust on the likes of titans such as Google and Amazon – the two companies which will be compared here for their work in cloud technology. (more…)